-Students who complete the Computer Information Systems master’s degree concentration in Web Application Development will be able to demonstrate:
+Students who complete the Graduate Certificate in Web Application Development will be able to demonstrate:

 - Advanced knowledge of web application development languages.

 - Competence sufficient to apply acquired knowledge in migrating to new and emerging standards and technologies.

 Why Choose BU’s Certificate in Web Application Development?

 - Four-course certificate program comprises courses shared by the MS in Computer Information Systems, ranked #4 among the nation’s Best Online Graduate Computer Information Technology Programs (U.S. News & World Report 2017).

 - Students benefit from a supportive online network, with courses developed and taught by PhD-level full-time faculty and professionals with hands-on expertise in the industry.